mdnid8/SprintProject/README.md

 ## Sprint 2
 ### Introduction

-Previously, I lacked a clear direction for my dataset analysis.
-Following preprocessing, I determined the goal of employing regression models to predict energy consumption in three distinct postal codes within Palo Alto over a 10-year period.
-Despite grouping essential features by postal code on both daily and monthly bases, the regression models yielded poor performance, even when simplifying the task to predicting energy consumption based on the initial four energy-related columns.
-Consequently, I opted to explore the potential improvements offered by confusion matrices and scaling the existing data.
-In this notebook, our focus will be on logistic regression, with an emphasis on optimizing the model through various methods.
-The primary objective is to leverage historical data to learn patterns and construct a time series model that enhances predictive capabilities.
+Initially, I faced challenges in defining a clear direction for my dataset analysis.
+After preprocessing, I established the objective of employing regression models to forecast energy consumption in three specific postal codes within Palo Alto over a 10-year span.
+Despite organizing crucial features by postal code on both daily and monthly scales, the regression models exhibited subpar performance, even when simplifying the task to predicting energy consumption based on the initial four energy-related columns.
+Consequently, I decided to explore potential enhancements by utilizing confusion matrices and scaling the existing data.
+In this notebook, our focus centers on logistic regression, with a key emphasis on optimizing the model through various methods.
+The primary goal is to leverage historical data, discern patterns, and construct a time series model that significantly improves predictive capabilities.

 ### Data Dictionary